LeadShuriken/java-sandbox/RMI_EMOJI_CHAT/README.md

 ## Introduction.

-„RMI Client/Server Chat Application“ is an aplication based on RMI (JAVA Remote Method Invocation).
+â€žRMI Client/Server Chat Applicationâ€œ is an aplication based on RMI (JAVA Remote Method Invocation).
 This application gives the posibility for many clients to communicat between each other while still using server resources (in this case downloadable emoji images).
 The application has a basic user interface made with java swing and is made as a delivarable for a university course from the masters of Software Dev. for the Internet in "New Bulgarian University" Sofia.

 ## Program flow